Start: February 4, 2025, Leknes, Noway

 *We are traveling in the Arctic region and there is always a possibility of a flight delays due to inclement weather conditions such as fog, snow, heavy winds, etc. We recommend overnighting in Oslo on you way home.

-We will stay for four nights in the beautiful Eliassen - the oldest fisherman’s cottage resort in the Lofoten Islands.
-Here we will stay in modern sea house apartments.
-Each apartment has two single rooms.
+We will stay for four nights in beautiful yellow rorbuer cabins - waterfront fisherman’s cottages situated on the island of Sakrisøy.
+Each rorbuer is furnished in country home style and has two single rooms.
 Spacious and cozy living space with sofas, dining and coffee tables, kitchen, and bathroom are shared between two guests.

 Days are short, eateries are scarce and we should be very flexible with breakfasts and lunches.
 All our cottages are equipped with kitchens and dining areas.
 We will do grocery shopping and will be able to make our own breakfasts and lunches (or lunch boxes).
 It will allow us to spend precious time on photography.
 For dinners on most days, we will go to one of the cozy and very tasty local restaurants.